Psychological Sciences Faculty

 behaviors impact employee functioning (Rupp & Williams, 2011; Rupp et al., 2011).

 The second major component of my professional portfolio--behavioral assessment and development (i.e., assessment centers)--is very much aligned with my interests in justice and social responsibility.
 This work involves research on the assessment center method ()Thornton, Rupp, & Hoffman, 2015), which has been cited in the Supreme Court proceedings for Ricci v.
 DeStefano et al., and informed the revised Guidelines and Ethical Considerations for Assessment Center Operations (2015).
 In these endeavors, I have worked with the South Korean government, SK, Doosan, Peking University, IACBE, and both the International Congress on Assessment Center Methods, and the National AC Congresses of South Africa and Indonesia.
 Recently, my graduate students and I have conducted assessment audits at the United Nations and the Emirates Group.
 I am currently exploring how the use of assessment centers has had an impact on positive social change, worldwide.

 - Workplace Bias and Employment-Related Legal Issues

 - Organizational Justice, Behavioral Ethics, Corporate Social Responsibility, Humanitarian Work Psychology

-- The Assessment Center Method, Technology in Assessment
+- The Assessment Center Method, Technology in Assessment, Legal Issues in Assessment

 - Cross-Cultural Issues Related to Workplace Justice and Assessment